BHashemi2021/-Credit_Risk_Analysis/README.md

 In this analysis, we used a dataset with 96 different variables from loan applicants composed of 115675 costumers from which 68470 were low risk and 347 high risk applicants based on the type of data collected.

-1: Use Resampling Models to Predict Credit Risk
+1: Using Resampling Models to Predict Credit Risk

 We used different resampling methods to predict the credit risk.
 Prilimianry the accuracy score for the model was calculated about 66%, Figure 1.